Find out more about how Open Mental Health Somerset could help you.

-As a key partner of the Somerset Mental Health Alliance Citizens Advice are working closely with other charities and mental health teams so that we can all play a role in supporting someone at their time of need.
+As a key partner of Open Mental Health Citizens Advice are working closely with other charities and mental health teams so that we can all play a role in supporting someone to improve their wellbeing.

 The Citizens Advice team’s role is focused on meeting the advice needs that are causing distress or problems.
 These are varied and may include housing, money, benefits, employment – or any other matter.